thingsboard/thingsboard.github.io/_includes/docs/edge/user-guide/config/deploying-edge-alongside-iot-gateway.md

 ```
 {: .copy-code}

-Create a docker compose file for the **ThingsBoard Edge** service within this directory:
+Create a docker-compose file for the **ThingsBoard Edge** service within this directory:

 ```bash
 nano docker-compose.yml